BhaveshKapil/Image-Colorization/README.md

 ![baseline](./files/baseline.png)

-As you can see, although this baseline model has some basic understanding of some most common objects in images like sky, trees, … its output is far from something appealing and it cannot decide on the color of rare objects.
+This baseline model has some basic understanding of some most common objects in images like sky, trees, … its output is far from something appealing and it cannot decide on the color of rare objects.
 It also displays some color spillovers and circle-shaped mass of color (center of first image of second row) which is not good at all.
-So, it seems like that with this small dataset we cannot get good results with this strategy. **Therefore, we change our strategy!**
+So, it seems like that with this small dataset we cannot get good results with this strategy.

 ## 2- The Final Model